A Gateway to Central Europe: The Comprehensive 2026 Guide to the Top 10 Public Universities in Austria

 9. University of Salzburg (Paris Lodron Universität)

-- Best For: European Union Studies and Humanities.
+- Best For: European Union Law, Political Science, Cultural Geographies, and Cognitive Neuroscience.

 10. University of Klagenfurt (Alpen-Adria-Universität)